18F/handbook/docs/11-help-desk/working-practices.md

 It may sometimes be necessary to **reassure that we're here to help**.
 Many help desks in the world are not helpful, and users may sometimes assume the worst.
 We can change that by simply saying "We'll do our best to solve that!" or "I'll get to the bottom of this and find out the answer for you".

 At times, as with any kind of work, communication with users can be frustrating, but every interaction is a chance to learn and grow, and we're at our best when we're collaborating from a standpoint of humility and appreciation.
 When we experience what appears to be impatience or rudeness from a user, our first choice in response is to **express empathy** so that the user knows we're on their side.
 This is surprisingly effective at solving problems.
+It also reflects our own personal motivations — we're actually here to help — and CivicActions' values as a company.